 The impressive remains of the mine pumping engine house – once powered by one of the largest waterwheels known to have been used in mining history of 52ft in diameter.
 It was worked on a large scale from 1797, and between 1834-1836 the Lathkill Company was capable of pumping 4,000 gallons of water per minute from a depth of 20 fathoms.
 In 1840 a smaller wheel of 35ft was erected a little lower down the valley and pumped from 90ft below the River Lathkill.
-Later in 1847 a Cornish engine that was rated 165hp was added with the cylinder of 65in. in diameter.
-The mine was one of the oldest lead mines in Derbyshire.
-Also there are the pillar remains and the line of an aqueduct from the mine.
+In 1847 a 165hp Cornish engine was added with a 65in. diameter cylinder.
+One of the oldest lead mines in Derbyshire.
+Also pillar remains and the line of an aqueduct from the mine.

 Contacts